 As time progresses, these will almost certainly change from the values assumed when the business case was first delivered.
 Regular updating of the assumptions underlying cost and benefit estimates will keep cash flow projections more accurate.

-- Validate the cost model structure and contentl (see, for example, Table 1).
+- Validate Cost Model Structure and Content (see, for example, Table 1).

 You will want to pay attention to questions like these: Do cost line items in the same cell really change together?
 Are they really planned together?
 Are some rows and columns of the model so insignificant that they can be dropped or merged with others?
 Are there significant cost categories that were omitted from the original model?